quicwg/base-drafts/draft-ietf-quic-transport.md

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.

-To limit the ranges of acknowledged packet numbers to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
+To limit ACK ranges to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
 The receiver SHOULD exclude already acknowledged packets from future ACK frames whenever these packets would unnecessarily contribute to the ACK frame size.

 Because ACK frames are not sent in response to ACK-only packets, a receiver that is only sending ACK frames will only receive acknowledgements for its packets if